Planar Bilipschitz Extension from Separated Nets: Abstract

 \section{Abstract}

-We prove that every $L$-bilipschitz mapping $\Z^2\to\R^2$ can be extended to a $C(L)$-bilipschitz mapping $\R^2\to\R^2$ and provide an upper bound for $C(L)$.
-Moreover, we extend the result to every separated net in $\R^2$ instead of $\Z^2$.
-Along the way, we develop a set of tools for bilipschitz extensions of mappings between subsets of Euclidean spaces.
+We prove that every $L$-bilipschitz mapping $\Z^2\to\R^2$ can be extended to a $C(L)$-bilipschitz mapping $\R^2\to\R^2$ and provide a polynomial upper bound for $C(L)$.
+Moreover, we extend the result to every separated net in $\R^2$ instead of $\Z^2$, with the upper bound gaining a polynomial dependence on the separation and net constants associated to the given separated net.
+This answers an Oberwolfach question of Navas~\cite{adiceam2016open} from 2015 and is also a positive solution of the two-dimensional form of a decades old open (in all dimensions at least two) problem due to Alestalo, Trotsenko and Väisälä~\cite{bilip_ext_sep_nets}.